LZS31415/MedMamba-Research-Project/README.md

 # MedMamba Research Project

 Reproducibility study, critical assessment, and alternative model comparison of **MedMamba: Vision Mamba for Medical Image Classification** (arXiv:2403.03849), evaluated on the PathMNIST dataset.
-Built for the MSI5102 group project.
+Built for the MSI5102 school project.

-**Team:** Arora Anuj, Chandiramani Lavnit Sanjeev, Lau Zhan Siang, Lim Feng Yueh, Liau Yun Qing, Rajagopalan Dayanithy

 ## What this project does

-The work is split into three parts, each covering a distinct task we were assigned:
+The work is split into three parts, each covering a distinct task that was assigned:

 1. **Reproduce** the paper's reported results on PathMNIST using the authors' own published weights (`notebooks/part1_reproducibility.ipynb`).
 2. **Challenge** those results by training the paper's own baseline models (ConvNeXt-T, ResNet50) under fairer conditions, to test whether MedMamba's advantage is architectural or a byproduct of how the baselines were trained (`notebooks/part2_alternative_models_challenge.ipynb`).